AaronRedepenning/xbee-dashboard/README.md

 [http://bower.io/](http://bower.io/).

 ## Getting Started

+You have two options for getting started with xbee-dasboard:
+1. Download .zip file from github - Quicker and Easier option.
+2. Clone on computer using git. - Better option, allows you to easily update the project to newer versions, contribute to the code, see version control history, and everything else that git allows you to do.

+### Download zip

+Press Download ZIP button on github.
+The button is located on the right of the page above the listing of project files.

+### Clone Using git

 To get stated simply clone this repository onto your local computer.
 To do this run the following command from a terminal: